PrincetonUniversity/MosaicSim/README.md

 ### Prerequisites

-This project requires the following tools:
+This project was built with the following tools:

- + A `clang`/LLVM toolchain, 5.0.0+
+ + A `clang`/LLVM toolchain, 6.0.0+
  + `cmake` 3.10+
  + `ninja` 1.8.2 (optional)

+No compatibility is guaranteed for other compilers/versions of these toolchains, mainly because LLVM is fairly backwards-incompatible. :-)

 ### Usage